D-Cipher/My-Courses/Aws Courses/Aws Developer Associate/Course Notes/4 VPC/Configure VPC Private Subnet.md

 Desciption = "SSH, MYSQL, Redshift, All ICMP"
 VPC = "vpc-7de1c61b | theMatrix-VPC"
 ```
 2. Once created, select the security group, click the "Inbound Rules" tab.
 Then click "Edit".
 Then configure the following rules.
-Again, for source, use our public subnet's ip:
+Again, your private subnet should only allow traffic from your public subnet.
+For source, use our public subnet's ip:
 ```
 Type = "SSH", Protocol = "TCP", Port Range = "22", Source = "10.0.2.0/24"
 Type = "MYSQL/Aurora", Protocol = "TCP", Port Range = "3306", Source = "10.0.2.0/24"